thanhtruchhh/GA_Data_Analysis_With_SQL_BigQuery/README.md

 This project involves running a series of 8 queries on a Google Analytics Sample Dataset using BigQuery.
 The dataset contains valuable information about website traffic and user interactions.

-## Dataset
+## Dataset desciption

 The project utilizes a sample dataset from the [Google Merchandise Store](https://www.googlemerchandisestore.com/shop.axd/Home?utm_source=Partners&utm_medium=affiliate&utm_campaign=Data%20Share%20Promo).
 The dataset contains obfuscated Google Analytics 360 data and represents a real ecommerce store.
-It includes the following types of information:

-- **Traffic source data**: Information about where website visitors originate, including data about organic traffic, paid search traffic, display traffic...
-- **Content data**: Information about user behavior on the site, including the URLs of pages visited and how users interact with content.
-- **Transactional data**: Information about the transactions that occur on the Google Merchandise Store website.

-## Data Description

 In this dataset, there are numerous fields available.
 Below, I list some of the important fields that I will use in my queries: